-Below you can see an organic vapor and acid gas cartridge (yellow color code) combined with a P100 filter (magenta color code).
+Below, you can see an organic vapor and acid gas cartridge (yellow color) combined with a P100 filter (magenta color).
 The protective case offers enhanced protection from physical damage, heat, liquids, and sparks.

-Because disposable and reusable welding respirators require a perfect fit with the wearer’s face, they are called tight-fitting respirators.
+Because disposable and reusable welding respirators require a perfect fit with your face, they are called tight-fitting respirators.

-After that, you must seal test the respirator each time you wear it, in case the respirator has deformed or doesn’t seal because you had a bodyweight change.
+After that, you should do a seal test each time you wear it, in case it has deformed or you had a bodyweight change.

-Furthermore, tight-fitting respirators are not suitable for people with facial hair, scars, or any facial deformities.
+Furthermore, these types are not suitable for people with facial hair, scars, or any facial deformities.

-Tight-fitting respirators rely on the respiratory system’s effort to filter the polluted air, and they create a negative pressure in your breathing zone.
-For this reason, they are also called negative-pressure respirators.
+Tight-fitting respirators rely on the respiratory system’s effort to filter the polluted air.
+This creates negative pressure in your breathing zone.
+For this, they are also called negative-pressure respirators.

-The negative pressure characteristic prevents people who have inhalation problems, such as asthma, from using these respirators.
+Negative pressure prevents people who have inhalation problems, such as asthma, from using these respirators.

-Many disposable and reusable welding respirators integrate exhalation valves that open when exhaling the air.
-Valves offer more reliable sealing and reduce the heat and sweat build-up inside the respirator for added comfort.
+Many disposable and reusable respirators integrate exhalation valves that open when exhaling the air.
+Valves improve the sealing and reduce the heat and sweat build-up inside the respirator for added comfort.